 Joan was appointed official cartographer to the East India Company.
 A position his father had held previously.
 The business continued to grow as Joan extended his now famous Theatrum to 12 volumes and by 1668 it is believed that he was employing about eight men to produce this magnificent work in four languages, Latin, French, Dutch and Spanish.
 Each set of atlases having some three thousand pages of text and six hundred different maps, most of which were hand coloured.
 At the same time Blaeu was also publishing his magnificent town atlases.
 The publication of charts by now had ceased but was carried on by other Amsterdam mapmakers such as Colomb and Jacobsz.

 It was as Dr. Joan Blaeu that he help important positions, serving on the council from 1651 to 1672, appointment as Captain of the Civic Guard in 1650 and in 1651 'Overman' of the Handbow Archer's Guild, Commissions of Fortifications in 1655 and of the ammunition magazines in 1659.
 By this time Joan and Geertruid had six children, Willem, who later became an advocate, Pieter, Maria, Elisabeth, Joan II, and Louisa.
-Pieter and Cornelis helped there father Joan in the business.
+Pieter and Cornelis helped their father Joan in the business.

 In 1667 Joan opened another printing house in Gravenstraat.
 It was to last only five years as at 3.30 on the morning of February 23rd, 1672 the premises caught fire.
 The building was destroyed along with the stock of books, atlases, paper, copper printing plates, type and equipment.
 Seven months later on 10th September, 1672 owing to political pressures Joan was dismissed from the council, on which he had serves twenty-one years, along with fifteen other councillors.